 The last storey is a Gothic marvel as it transforms the squared plan to an octagonal one.
 Scholars believe that the architect of the time wished to complete the tower with a stone spire.
 However the canon priests were too scared of the cost of such a work and demanded that a refined balustrade be built instead.
-The statues are amazing, especially those on the eastern side, which are inspired by the legend of Ara Coeli.

 La Tour Saint Romain

 On the northern side of the facade lies the mighty Tour Saint Romain, four centuries older than its counterpart.
 Work on the tower started in 1145, so it is the oldest part of the Gothic construction.
 Its last storey, in Flamboyant style, clashes with the rest of the more sober building.
 The Saint Romain tower burnt down on the 1st June 1944, after Allied bombing the day before.
 Its unusual axe-like roof, covered with slates and decorated with a gilded image of a sun, has been reconstructed only recently.